Need to know

 6. Some 'free' trial periods sting you with sneaky fees

 Almost all mattress-in-a-box manufacturers offer a 100–120-night free trial period, something you probably won't get if you buy a standard retail mattress.
-But you need to read the small print to avoid getting stuck with sneaky fees.
+But you need to read the fine print to avoid paying sneaky fees.

 The 'free trial' usually comes with a few caveats.